 If you want to make sure it is nice a toasty on a cold winter day, turn the heat on a few minutes before you get home from work.
 If you are out of the house longer than expected, turn the heat or air off so as not to waste energy.
-Having complete control over the usage of your HVAC units gives homeowners a piece of mind in knowing exactly what is happening within their home.
+Having complete control over the usage of your HVAC units gives homeowners peace of mind in knowing exactly what is happening within their homes.

 Like most modern pieces of technology, it does not completely rid the interference of humans.
 If there is ever an issue with your furnace or A/C unit, you will still need to contact a licensed heating and air professional to fix the issue manually.